shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_week6.md

 c+b^Tx+x^TAx >0.
 $$

-This is called Quadratic discriminant analysis because this is a quadratic function.
+This is called quadratic discriminant analysis assuming that the log odds of the posterior probabilities (i.e. $p(y=j\mid x)$) is quadratic.

 For LDA, since $\Sigma_j=\Sigma_t$ for any $j,t$, we have $A=0$ and the inequality becomes